 Click Here for tab for Can’t Help Falling in Love by Elvis Presley

-The song opens with an arpeggiated section, this requires a bit more technique than simply strumming chords.
-If you feel it’s too difficult to do this and sing at the same time then you can simply swap it out for strummed chords which are detailed in the provided video tab.
+The song opens with an arpeggiated section, which requires a bit more technique than simply strumming chords.
+If you feel it’s too difficult to do this and sing at the same time, you can simply swap it out for strummed chords (detailed in the provided video tab).

 Heaven by Bryan Adams

 Click Here for tab for Heaven by Bryan Adams